Heartbreak

 1. This is all about you and no one else.

-You're struggling with some unmet want, need and/or expectation that's (maybe) due to your relationship.
-You either don’t know how to communicate to your partner or do not trust they will meet this need.
+You're struggling with some unmet want, need, and/or expectation that's (maybe) due to your relationship.
+You either don’t know how to communicate with your partner or do not trust they will meet this need.
 The only one who will benefit from this affair is you.

 2. You're probably confusing fantasy and reality.

 An affair has more to do with your imagination and perception than reality.
-The one you're thinking of cheating with — he or she may feel like a confidante, or a comfort, but most of what you know about the other person is coming from your own mind, and from the context of your own marriage.
+The one you're thinking of cheating with — he or she may feel like a confidante or a comfort, but most of what you know about the other person is coming from your mind, and from the context of your marriage.

-According to Dr. Scott Haltzman, psychiatrist, relationship researcher and author of The Secrets of Surviving Infidelity, you may have a “flame addiction.”
+According to Dr. Scott Haltzman, psychiatrist, relationship researcher, and author of The Secrets of Surviving Infidelity, you may be addicted to "flames"

 You may pride yourself on being intelligent and able to cover your tracks well.
 And you may have had affairs in the past that your partner hasn't discovered.
 But no one plans to get caught; it just happens.
 And neither intelligence, sneakiness nor creativity provide you with an advantage.